markhebing/mark_hebing/index.md

 <img align="left" src="https://markhebing.github.io/images/MarkHebing33.jpeg">**About:**  I am an analytical and physical chemist by trade working for Linde PLC.
 Currently studying coding and looking to develop scientific and engineering applications specific to the energy and chemical industries.

 Interested in learning how to code applications used to automate everything from interactive websites to analytical instrumentation and robots for fun.
-Eventually, I would like to freelance remotely and perhaps develop and sell my own websites and apps.

 I have personally found coding to be both challenging and reqarding and a very diverse field of study, much like chemistry.

 I have included a link to a growing repository of [simple python scripts](https://github.com/markhebing/python-scripts) as well as a growing repository of [HTML embeded javascipt scripts](https://github.com/markhebing/javascripts) that I have personally written that are based around function building as well as scientific and engineering calculations, as well as a small amount of artificial intelligence and data mining.